 - A 2.5 or higher cumulative grade point average is required for admission consideration.
-All non-nursing courses should be completed with a grade of "C" or higher prior to enrollment. - All general education requirements must be documented on official transcripts prior to enrollment in nursing courses. - Students must have taken the NCLEX prior to matriculation into the program.
-If NCLEX scores are still outstanding on the first class day, the student has until the 12th class day (10th class day for summer term) to provide the School with proof of passing NCLEX.
-If none is provided, student will be withdrawn from the program.
-Students MUST have a valid RN license by the 12th day of class (10th day for summer term). - Submit a completed application and non-refundable application fee for admission to the School of Nursing.
+All non-nursing courses should be completed with a grade of "C" or higher prior to enrollment. - All general education requirements must be documented on official transcripts prior to enrollment in nursing courses. - Students must have passed the NCLEX prior to matriculation into the program for full admission. - Submit a completed application and non-refundable application fee for admission to the School of Nursing.
 The total application fee is \$40 if submitted prior to the application deadline of June 15 (fall admission), October 1 spring admission) or March 15 (summer admission).
-A late fee of \$20 may be assessed for late applications. - Submit original copies of official transcripts from all institutions in which the student has enrolled. - Submit verification of valid/current Texas RN license, including out-of-state RN students. - Submit appropriate documentation, such as TOEFL scores if an international student. - Complete general education requirements prior to beginning the first nursing course.
+A late fee of \$20 may be assessed for late applications. - Submit original copies of official transcripts from all institutions in which the student has enrolled. - Submit verification of valid/current state RN licensure, in good standing, including out-of-state RN students. - Submit appropriate documentation, such as TOEFL scores if an international student. - Complete general education requirements prior to beginning the first nursing course.